 These days, it’s not my girlfriends who come over to pleat dumplings, but my little kids sit at the table wrapping the potstickers with Mommy.
 Love it!

 Chinese Potstickers are really simple to make, and there are a few secrets that I’ll share with you.

 How to pleat potsticker dumplings

 I’m piecing together several photos of dumpling making from different cooking sessions, so you’ll have to excuse the inconsistent photo quality.
-Not to mention, these photos were from last year, before I learned how to use my camera’s basic fuction, like FOCUS.
+Not to mention, these photos were from last year, before I learned how to use my camera’s basic function, like FOCUS. čśë